lineworld-lab/ros2_lidar_merger/README.md

 ## Overview

 The `LidarMerger` node is designed to merge scan data from two LiDAR sensors (front and rear) into a single cohesive scan message in ROS2.
+This package is tested on ROS2 humble.

 ## Features